logological/thesis-invitation/README.md

 # Thesis invitation #

 This project contains the invitation to the oral defence of my doctoral dissertation.
+A thumbnail sample appears below.

-It consists of three documents:
+The invitation consists of three documents:

 1. `invitation_inner.tex`, the interior page of the invitation.
 The decorative border is from [the frontispiece of _Quadrans